bluesky/bluesky/doc/source/api_changes.rst

 This tag marks an important release for bluesky, signifying the conclusion of the early development phase.
 From this point on, we intend that this project will be co-developed between multiple facilities.
-The 1.x series is intended to be a long-term-support release.
+The 1.x series is planned to be a long-term-support release.

 Bug Fixes